SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

 Checking valid input to a function via preconditions is one of the simplest forms of *defensive programming*.
-These preconditions are checked at the beginning of the function to make sure that all assumpations are satisfied.
+These preconditions are checked at the beginning of the function to make sure that all assumptions are satisfied.
 These assumptions are often based on the *value* of the arguments, like we have already discussed.
-However, in a dynamic language like Python one of the more common preconditions is to check that the arguements of function are of the correct *type*.
+However, in a dynamic language like Python one of the more common preconditions is to check that the arguments of function are of the correct *type*.
 Currently there is nothing stopping someone from calling `patient_normalise` with a string, a dictionary, or another object that is not an `ndarray`.